Asian restaurants are losing money over the coronavirus, with some reporting a 50 percent drop in business.

 Restaurant operators at Fortitude Valley and Sunnybank confirm customer numbers are plummeting.

-Additionally, those who do attend come with face masks and hand sanitiser.
+Those who do attend bring face masks and hand sanitisers.

-Furthermore, they face losing their businesses as they struggle to pay wages and are forced to lay-off staff.
+Furthermore, the restaurants face losing their businesses as they struggle to pay wages and lay-off staff.

 Customers do not need to have concerns